 “This is the ultimate fat bike designed to convert strength and determination into speed.”

 Fat bikes are often considered to be clunky, slow, and unresponsive.
 If you share that opinion, Salsa Beargrease will force you to reconsider it.

 This is a fast and fun carbon fat bike that comes with five different sets of components.
-Ride it with SRAM’s X01 Eagle for $4,699 or save $2,000+ and get the SX Eagle version.
+Ride it with the X01 Eagle groupset for $7,099 or save $4,000+ and get one of the Deore versions.

 You’ll be happy with all Salsa Beargrease models as you’ll get a high-modulus carbon fiber frame with a stable Beargrease geometry and awe-inspiring 3.8″ tires.

 Beargrease is a utility bicycle, so it features reliable hydraulic disc brakes on all models.
 The frame is rich with eyelets, making it possible to fit the bike with different bags and racks.